 Exploration of Laban principles of Time, Space, Weight and Flow through structured improvisations.
 Emphasis is placed upon conceptualizing the problem and the dancer's instantaneous response to various catalysts.
 Prerequisite(s): One technique class.
 Corequisite(s): One technique class.
-Notes: Offered in fall.

 201. Choreography I (3).